cross-solution/YawikDocs/source/installation.rst

 -------------

 Configuration files are located in ``config/autoload``.
-Config files are returning an assoziative array.
+Config files are returning an associative array.
 All arrays are merged, so the order how the configuration files are processed might be relevant.

 Files with names ending in ``*.global.php`` are process first.
 As a second